Audi Financing: What To Know Before You Buy

 If you go this route, expect to pay a very high interest rate.
 It’s an option mostly for customers who have struggled to get more traditional financing.

 In-house financing has many downsides.
 The main advantage is that getting approval is usually pretty easy, even with poor or nonexistent credit.
-This is because the high APR will compensate for the risk.
+This is because the high APR will compensate for the risk the lender is taking.

 It may be hard to find an Audi dealership that will offer in-house financing, but it’s usually available at used-car lots.